wakesup1/wakesup1/README.md

 A curious computer engineering student from Thailand — learning, experimenting, and trying to get better "some" day.
 </h3>

+---

+### ✨ Goals
+- Improve my coding fundamentals
+- Build more real-world mini-projects
+- Learn how to collaborate using Git & GitHub

+---

 ### 💻 Languages and Tools

 <p align="left">